carloshdezbueno/Dynamic-Delay-OBS-Studio/README.md

 ## How to deploy

-Here you have all the steps to get a functional proyect for testing and free use.
+Here you have all the steps to get a functional project for testing, free use or improve it by yourself.

-### How to setup
+### How to setup python enviroment

+1. Install last version of Python 3 at <a href='https://www.python.org/downloads/'>https://www.python.org/downloads/</a>
-1. Install setuptools `pip3 install setuptools`
+2. Install setuptools `pip3 install setuptools`
-2. Install requeriments with `python3 setup.py install`
+3. Install requeriments with `python3 setup.py install`

+At this point, you will have all required modules installed.

 <!--